 Ray Charles didn’t need to meet singer Tracey Whitney to know she was his ideal back-up vocalist.
-Called to audition for The Genius of Soul’s background singers, The Raelettes, Tracey left her demo when Charles couldn’t make their meeting.
+Called to audition for the “Genius of Soul’s” background singers, The Raelettes, Tracey left her demo when Charles couldn’t make their meeting.
 Later that afternoon, his management called to say she’d landed the gig.
-“Ray just listened to my tracks and said, 'She’s got it’,” Tracey recalls.
+“Ray just listened to my tracks and said, 'She’s got it", Tracey recalls.
 “Four days later, I was onstage singing with him at the Hollywood Bowl for the Playboy Jazz Festival, the next day in Denver, and so on...
 What a ride!”

 An entrepreneur, Tracey launched an independent record label, Babydoll Entertainment & Records in 2007 by releasing her first solo album, Love…A Fable in 9 Acts.
 This was followed in 2012 with I Am Singing...Songs I Love, and her third recording, Live At The Outpost Performance Space, released in May 2017, was a New Mexico Music Awards nominee for Best Vocal Performance.
 (See album details under the Babydoll Entertainment tab).

-She relocated from Los Angeles to Albuquerque, New Mexico in 2012 and, much to her delight, found the Land of Enchantment to be a jazz haven that she affectionately calls “The gift that keeps on giving.”
-She has a thriving performance schedule, and is routinely called upon to be the opening act when stars come to town for 103.7 The Oasis Radio + Cool Jazz Forever Productions concert series, allowing her the unique opportunity to perform with a host of touring contemporary jazz elites, including: Will Donato, Marc Antoine, Euge Groove, Darren Rahn, Julian Vaughn and Brian Simpson.
-Her concert performances have included both the New Mexico Jazz Workshop’s Jazz Under the Stars series “Women’s Voices Singing” and “Ladies Sing the Blues” at the Albuquerque Museum Amphitheater, two solo concerts at The Outpost Performance Space, The Santa Fe Bandstand, Leonard Tischler’s Freedom Work: Folk Forms and Variations, St John’s College Music On The Hill, the Summertime in Old Town Gazebo concert series, and the Route 66 Summerfest.
-She performed in the Albuquerque Film & Music Experience’s tribute concert to world-renowned bassist Nathan East at the KIMO Theater (he gave her a standing ovation!), and twice for the New Mexico Black Expo (opening for Shalamar member Howard Hewett).
-Tracey was thrilled to co-write, produce and perform the concert “A Dangerous Creation: A Tribute to Johnny Otis” with Zenobia Conkerite at the Albuquerque Museum Amphitheater in 2016.
-Coincidentally, both Tracey’s mother, Louise Whitney, and Aunt Mary Lee Whitney - who was a member of Stevie Wonder’s background singers Wonderlove (she was also the featured female vocalist on Stevie’s classic “AS” from his mega-hit LP Songs In The Key of Life), toured with Johnny Otis, an R&B pioneer, and gospel/soul legend and Rock and Roll Hall of Fame inductee Solomon Burke in the late 1960’s.
-2017 highlights included performing in concert at the African American Performing Arts Center, being a featured performer for the New Mexico Music Awards, the Albuquerque Film & Music Experience Festival and the "Women's Voices: Songbirds of Jazz" concert at the Albuquerque Museum Amphitheater.
-2018 highlights include her concert "Guess Who I Saw Today?
-A Tribute To Nancy Wilson" at the African American Performing Arts Center, she opened for and performed with Smooth Jazz sax star Will Donato for his Amplified Jazz Experience concert, and she will be performing in concert for the St John's College Music on the Hill concert series in Santa Fe in June.
+She relocated from Los Angeles to Albuquerque, New Mexico in 2012 and, much to her delight, found The Land of Enchantment to be a jazz haven that she affectionately calls “The gift that keeps on giving.”
+She has a thriving performance schedule and is routinely called upon to be the opening act when stars come to town for 103.7 The Oasis Radio + Cool Jazz Forever Productions concert series, allowing her the unique opportunity to perform with a host of touring contemporary jazz elites, including: Marc Antoine, Euge Groove, Will Donato (including opening for his Amplified Jazz Experience concert at AAPAC), Darren Rahn, Julian Vaughn, and Brian Simpson.
+Her concert performances have included both the New Mexico Jazz Workshop’s Jazz Under the Stars Women’s Voices and Ladies Sing the Blues concert series at the ABQ Museum Amphitheater, The Outpost Performance Space, The Santa Fe Bandstand, Leonard Tischler’s Freedom Work: Folk Forms and Variations, the Summertime in Old Town Gazebo concert series, and the Route 66 Summerfest, St Johns College Music On The Hill and annually at the New Mexico State Fair.
+She performed in the ABQ Film & Music Experience’s tribute concert to world-renowned bassist Nathan East at the KIMO Theater (he gave her a standing ovation!), and twice for the New Mexico Black Expo (opening for Shalamar member Howard Hewett).
+Tracey was thrilled to co-write, produce, and perform the concert A Dangerous Creation: A Tribute to Johnny Otis with Zenobia Conkerite at the ABQ Museum Amphitheater in 2016, and Jazz Under the Stars: A 60's Summer Suite also co-produced with Zenobia in 2022.
+Coincidentally, both Tracey’s mother, Louise Whitney, and Aunt Mary Lee Whitney - who was a member of Stevie Wonder’s background singers Wonderlove (she was also the featured female vocalist on Stevie’s classic AS from his mega-hit LP Songs In The Key of Life), performed with Johnny Otis, an R&B pioneer, and toured with gospel/soul legend and Rock and Roll Hall of Fame inductee Solomon Burke in the late 1960’s.
+Other highlights have included being a featured performer for the New Mexico Music Awards, the ABQ Film & Music Experience VIP party, and the Women's Voices: Songbirds of Jazz concert at the ABQ Museum Amphitheater.
+She's performed her sold-out concert "Guess Who I Saw Today?
+A Tribute to Nancy Wilson" at both the African American Performing Arts Center and The Outpost Performance Space.